 A legion of shippers who are parties to this proceeding seek to gain an advantage relative to their rivals.
 Most often, these shippers claim that they failed to gain some benefit from the Transaction received by other shippers.
-But their "harm" is not from a reduction in competition but rather from an increase in competition that results from rival shippers receiving greater benefits.
+But their "harm" is not from a reduction in receiving greater benefits.
 Their competitive options have not been diminished.
 The Board, consistent with its precedent, should not accede to the wishes of these shippers to be given some Board-conferred advantage or some Board-conferred levelling of the playfield to offset advantages conferred on others.
 It is beyond the scope of the Board's authority or sound public policy in a free market economy to attempt to equalize the transportation alternatives of all shippers.